/

 Raptor Flight is Raptor Maps’ software tool for drone service providers and operators to plan and generate flight plans.
 It allows drone pilots to set different flight parameters and draw a flight plan on map / satellite image of the site.
 Data collected using the Raptor Flight plans is best adherent to the data collection standards required for the highest quality and accuracy of inspection analysis.

-Checklist For Pilots for using KMZ generated by Raptor Flight:
+Checklist For Pilots for using a KMZ generated by Raptor Flight

 Upload the KMZ, into the transmitter, and then make sure the flight plan covers the desired area in full.